Introduction

 exit

-Hetzner offers a a comfortable menu-based script called Installimage
+Hetzner provides a convenient menu-based script called Installimage

-for installing an operating system and thereby customize settings like used drives, RAID levels, hostname, partitions and LVM.
-More information can be found on the Installimage page.
+for installing an operating system and for customizing settings like drives you want to use, RAID levels, hostname, partitions and LVM.
+You can find more information on the Installimage page.

 Other Rescue Systems

-In addition to the Linux-based Rescue System, Hetzner also offers two other systems:
+In addition to the Linux-based Rescue System, Hetzner also provides one other system: